SSWConsulting/SSW.Rules.Content/rules/know-the-iis-things-to-do/rule.md

 ---
-seoDescription: IIS things to do: Optimize your site's search engine friendliness, improve traffic volume and quality, control search engine access and display, inform search engines about available indexing locations, and show broken pages.
+seoDescription: IIS things to do - Optimize your site's search engine friendliness, improve traffic volume and quality, control search engine access and display, inform search engines about available indexing locations, and show broken pages.
 type: rule
 archivedreason: Microsoft has discontinued the Search Engine Optimization Toolkit.
 title: Do you know the IIS things to do?